adrienTchounkeu/bmat-report-isrcs/README.rst

 * searching on huge amounts of data
 * computing on huge amounts of data

-To solve this problem, we need to use a near real time search engine tool : *ElasticSearch* |ElasticSearch-Version|, for instance.
+To solve this problem, we need to use a near real-time search engine tool : *ElasticSearch* |ElasticSearch-Version|, for instance.
 I would then store in *ElasticSearch*, query and retrieve relevant information.

 After installing ElasticSearch on my computer, my API will easily communicate with *ElasticSearch*